ClicknClear/coding-test/README.md

 Please provide a ReactJS web client to demonstrate how the API should be called and data should be displayed.
 Incorporation of a widget toolkit such as Bootstrap or Material UI is encouraged.

-You may use any dependencies or libraries you wish.
-Using TypeScript on one or both portions of this exercise will score you extra credit!
+Please use TypeScript for each portion of this exercise.
+You may use any other dependencies or libraries you wish.
+Write the code in a professional manner as if it were something you were submitting for code review rather than as a toy exercise.

-The solution should be simple to build and run.
+The solution should be simple to build and run, such as simply using npm run.
 Please commit the exercise to a GIT repository and provide a link to the repository when finished.

-Please write the application in a professional style rather than as a toy exercise.

 The exercise will be evaluated on:
-- Correctness
+- Correct use of TypeScript
-- Structure
+- Code structure
+- Grasp of modern coding practices such as ES6
-- Performance
+- Performance of application
+- Any obvious bugs in the code